GU-CLASP/GU-CLASP.github.io/content/pages/news/Public defence of Vidya Somashekarappa's thesis/index.md

 ---

-Cordially welcome to the public defence of Vidya Somashekarappa's doctoral thesis on Thursday 25 April, at 13:15 in room J222, Faculty of Humanities.
-The title is "TBA".
+Cordially welcome to the public defence of Vidya Somashekarappa's doctoral thesis on Thursday 25 April, at 13:15 in room J330, Faculty of Humanities.
+The title is "Look on my thesis, ye mighty: gaze interaction and social robotics".

 Doctoral candidate: Vidya Somashekarappa, University of Gothenburg